projectatomic/atomic-enterprise-training/eap-latest-setup.md

       hello-atomic deploys docker.io/openshift/hello-openshift:v0.4.3
         #1 deployed 3 minutes ago - 1 pod

-    To see more information about a Service or DeploymentConfig, use 'osc describe service <name>' or 'osc describe dc <name>'.
+    To see more information about a Service or DeploymentConfig, use 'oc describe service <name>' or 'oc describe dc <name>'.
     You can use 'oc get all' to see lists of each of the types described above.

 `oc status` does not yet show bare pods or routes.